litecart/litecart/STANDARD.md

 ## Code Compliance

- - PHP code must comply with modern PHP standards no earlier than 5.6+ E_STRICT.
+ - PHP code must comply with modern PHP standards no earlier than 5.6+.

  - HTML code must comply with HTML 5.